Great Blue Hole mystery probed in new mission

 Vincenzo Lombardo/Getty Images Europe/Getty Images for VIRGIN VOYAGES

-One of the submersibles on the expedition will have additional lighting to allow both the on board team and the viewer at home to see as much as possible.
+One of the submersibles on the expedition had additional lighting to allow both the on board team and the viewer at home to see as much as possible.

-There are also two support vessels on site, a luxury charter yacht providing accommodation and amenities for the team and a research vessel to support the expedition.
+There were also two support vessels on site, a luxury charter yacht providing accommodation and amenities for the team and a research vessel to support the expedition.

 Following the dive on December 2, vessels will continue to monitor and explore the site for two weeks, collecting data that will allow experts to construct real-life models of the Blue Hole's geography.